djcotter/chrX_regional_variation/README.md

 The **--memory** flag is used to restrict `plink2` from overusing allocated memory on the cluster.
 We tell the program to only use 4GB at a time.
 The **--r2 with-freqs** flag is used to tell plink to calculate R<sup>2</sup> values for pairwise comparisons up to 800 kb or 700000 sites away from each site. *with-freqs* tells the program to output a column with minor allele frequencies to the table.

+### Rule: LD by window

+Since the output of the `plink2` rule above is a series of pairwise comparisons between sites across the X chromosome, we need to create a score for each window across the chromosome.
+We do this by specifying the windows in which to calculate an average R^2 and then we calculate the average LD for every site within that window as it is compared to all sits within +/- the LD bin distance of this site.
+In this way we can calculate R^2 as it extends beyond each window, but still keep the score as it is calculated in each window.
+We start by specifying each site as a focal position and we calculate an average score of the LD between this site and any site within BIN kb of this site in either direction.
+Upon reaching the end of a window, we then get the average of these average scores to create a value specifically for each window.
+In this way, we can get trends of linkage across chrX.

 ## TO DO
 - [x] permutation tests for chrX regions